zoltancserei/prepare_files/README.md

 For a single commune type in command prompt: python prepare_files.py 00000

-For multiple communes type in command prompt: python prepare_files.py insee.
+For multiple communes type in command prompt: python prepare_files.py insee